 I would love to hear about what you have read from Earnest Hemingway.
 What do you think?
 Was he manly and brave to continue?
-Or was he the proverbial fool similar to Solomon of Ecclesiastes, looking for satisfaction in all the things that never satisfy?
+Or was he the proverbial fool, looking for satisfaction in all the things that never satisfy?

 You can read more about our trip to Key West in these posts: